chaitanya-goud/test123/README.md

 ## I. INTRODUCTION

-This report presents a comprehensive analysis of the Beginner-Python-Projects-main software implementation.
-The system consists of 14 Python modules with a total codebase of 892 lines of code.
+This report presents a comprehensive analysis of the Employees System Project software implementation.
+The system consists of 5 Python modules with a total codebase of 112 lines of code.

 ## II.
 SYSTEM ARCHITECTURE

 ### A. Project Overview

-This Python project consists of 14 files with a total of 892 lines of code.
-The project implements 6 classes and 40 functions, following an object-oriented architecture pattern.
-Key modules include: reverse-string.py, binary-decimal.py, each-word-count.py.
+This Python project consists of 5 files with a total of 112 lines of code.
+The project implements 3 classes and 13 functions, following an object-oriented architecture pattern.
+Key modules include: Employee.py, FrontendManager.py, utility.py, EmployeesManager.py.
 The codebase demonstrates low complexity with straightforward implementations.

 ### B. Module Structure

 The project is organized into the following key components:

-**1. reverse-string.py**
+**1. Employee.py**
-- Lines of Code: 14
+- Lines of Code: 12
-- Functions: 1
+- Functions: 3
 - Classes: 1
 - Complexity: 1
-- Description: Reverse a String - Enter a string and the program will reverse it and print it out....

-**2. find-prime-numbers.py**
+**2. FrontendManager.py**
-- Lines of Code: 26
-- Functions: 0
-- Classes: 0
-- Complexity: 9
-- Description: Next Prime Number -
-    Have the program find prime numbers until the user chooses to stop aski...

-**3. binary-decimal.py**
-- Lines of Code: 50
+- Lines of Code: 38
-- Functions: 2
+- Functions: 3
 - Classes: 1
-- Complexity: 9
-- Description: Binary to Decimal and Back Converter -

-Develop a converter to convert a decimal number to binary o...

-**4. prime-factorization.py**
-- Lines of Code: 22
-- Functions: 0
-- Classes: 0
 - Complexity: 6
-- Description: Prime Factorization -
-Have the user enter a number and find all Prime Factors (if there are any) and...

-**5. each-word-count.py**
-- Lines of Code: 37
-- Functions: 1
-- Classes: 1
-- Complexity: 6
-- Description: Count Words in a String - Counts the number of individual words in a string.
-For added complexity re...

-**6. count-vowels.py**
-- Lines of Code: 29
-- Functions: 3
-- Classes: 1
-- Complexity: 4
-- Description: Count Vowels - Enter a string and the program counts the number of vowels in the text.
-For added com...

-**7. video-to-gif.py**
+**3. Main.py**
 - Lines of Code: 6
 - Functions: 0
 - Classes: 0
-- Complexity: 1
+- Complexity: 2

-**8. gif-creator.py**
+**4. utility.py**
-- Lines of Code: 11
+- Lines of Code: 15
-- Functions: 0
+- Functions: 1
 - Classes: 0
-- Complexity: 2
+- Complexity: 6
-- Description: Slide Show - Make an application that shows various pictures in a slide show format.
-Optional: Try a...

-**9. image-slideshow.py**
+**5. EmployeesManager.py**
-- Lines of Code: 53
+- Lines of Code: 41
-- Functions: 2
+- Functions: 6
 - Classes: 1
-- Complexity: 2
-- Description: Slide Show - Make an application that shows various pictures in a slide show format.
-Optional: Try a...

-**10. Password-Generator.py**
-- Lines of Code: 280
-- Functions: 18
-- Classes: 0
-- Complexity: 15
+- Complexity: 8

 ## III.
 IMPLEMENTATION DETAILS

 ### A. Class Hierarchy

-**1. StringRev**
+**1. Employee**
-- Methods: 1

-**2. NumberSystemConversions**
-- Methods: 2

-**3. Words**
-- Methods: 1

-**4. Vowels**
 - Methods: 3

-**5. Slider**
+**2. FrontendManager**
-- Methods: 2
+- Methods: 3

-**6. TextEditor**
+**3. EmployeesManager**
-- Methods: 9
+- Methods: 6

 ### B. Function Analysis

-- Total Functions: 40
+- Total Functions: 13
-- Documented Functions: 15 (37.5%)
+- Documented Functions: 0 (0.0%)
-- Average Arguments per Function: 0.7
+- Average Arguments per Function: 1.8

 ## IV.
 DEPENDENCY ANALYSIS

 ### A. External Dependencies

-1. PIL
+1. FrontendManager
-2. imageio
+2. EmployeesManager
-3. string
+3. Employee
-4. tkinter
+4. utility
-5. playsound
-6. pygments
-7. num2words
-8. pyperclip
-9. pandas
-10. moviepy

 ### B. Requirements